 Annual | sun to part shade | summer blooms

-For each of our planters I purchased a 5 gallon lavender, two 1 gallon perennials and 3-4 annuals.
-I used these DIY Plastic Bucket Planters to create our bee friendly garden.
+I chose a mix of mostly pink and purple flowers.
+For each of our planters, I purchased a 5-gallon lavender, two 1-gallon perennials, and 3-4 annuals.
+I used these DIY Plastic Bucket Planters to create our bee-friendly garden.

 Good drainage is always important in a planter.
 Here I have filled half of our container with rocks and sand-based soil.

 I invited my mom and grandma over to fill the remainder of the pots with potting soil and plants.
 We had a wonderful time getting together to plant!

 Check out my How To Plant Annuals post for more detailed tips, photographs, and a step-by-step guide for planting.

 I love how these planters filled out!
 Using a large planter will allow for more time between waterings, which is important during our hot summers!

 And choosing plants that are drought-tolerant and bee-friendly is a win-win!
 Not only do they look beautiful, but they smell good too!

 More Good Options for a Bee-Friendly Garden:

 - Bee balm